ANHD-NYC-CODE/anhd-council-backend/README.md

 ### Data retention and deduplication

-- **HPD Violations**: Downloads only the last year of data per import, upserted (never truncated).
-Older violations persist from previous imports. **Caveat:** status changes on violations older than 1 year won't be picked up (e.g., a 2-year-old violation that closes).
-Socrata has no per-row `updated_at` field to filter by.
+- **HPD Violations**: Downloads records with `currentstatusdate` in the past 2 months (+ nulls), upserted (never truncated).
+Catches both new violations and status changes on old ones.
+Older unchanged records persist from previous imports. **Caveat:** status changes on records not touched in 2+ months won't be caught until HPD updates the record's `currentstatusdate`.
-- **HPD Complaints**: Same as HPD Violations — downloads last year only, upserted.
-Same stale-status caveat applies.
+- **HPD Complaints**: Same approach — downloads `problem_status_date` in the past 2 months (+ nulls), upserted.
+- **DOB Complaints**: Downloads records with any date field (disposition/entered/inspection) in the past 2 months, plus all records with null disposition dates.
+Upserted.
+- **DOB Violations**: Downloads records with issue or disposition date in the past 2 months, plus all records with null disposition dates (662K perpetually "Active" records).
+Upserted.
 - **Evictions**: Uses `ignore_conflict=True` on upsert — duplicate records (same `courtindexnumber`) are silently skipped.
 Uniqueness is also enforced on `(evictionaddress, evictionapartmentnumber, executeddate, marshallastname)`.
 Only data from 2017+ exists (when NYC started publishing eviction data).
 - **ACRIS**: Only `DEED` document types are counted as "sales" in property annotations.
 Other document types (mortgages, agreements, etc.) are stored but not counted in the sales column.
 - **DOB Permits (child tables)**: DOBNowFiledPermit, DOBPermitIssuedNow, DOBLegacyFiledPermit, and DOBPermitIssuedLegacy are **truncated and fully reloaded** on every import (`overwrite=True`).
 They download all records (no date filter).